 Pumps, weirs, and locks

-• A weir is a barrier that keeps water in an area until the water level rises above the top of the weir.
+• A weir a barrier that keeps water in an area until the water level rises above the top of the weir.

 • A lock is a gate or door between water at different levels.
 Opening this gate or door allows water to flow from high to low.
-Or ships can travel from higher to lower water levels, or vice versa.
+Or ships can move from higher to lower water levels, or vice versa.

 Types of pumping stations

-Boezem pumping station
+Catchwater pumping station

 Peeling machine